JohannesHeidecke/UPC-MAI-IMAS/Delivery 2/report/Voting.md

+# Applicability

+### Vehicle Coordination

+Each vehicle (HarvesterAgent, ScoutAgent) puts a list of possible routes to their destination to a public vote.
+All other vehicles act as voters.
+Using the approval voting method the path with least conflicts can be determined.
+Each voter has to return a subset of paths that do not interfere with its own route.
+The option with the most votes wins.

 # Advantages & Disadvantages

 In voting the decision process is decentralized.
 Applied to our problem, this means the coordinating agents (HarvesterCoordinator, ScoutCoordinator) merely act as administrative entities.
 If they have a vote at all, it only counts as much as any other agent’s vote.

 This would work well in a scenario, where agents have individual objectives and therefore need more freedom.
 The problem of Harvesting and Scouting Coordination, though, require a centralized, hierarchic organisational structure.
 The use of a voting mechanism for both of these tasks, misses the actual purpose of that technique.
 Voting is used to collectively make a decision that affects all of the involved parties.
 As we want to split up tasks, though, there is no point in deciding on a plan for everyone together.
 There are more appropriate methods we can use.

 Voting techniques, however, could well be applicable to the Vehicle Coordination task.
 Here the premise of individual objectives is given: each vehicle has its own destination.
 And the decision about which route to take potentially affects other agents.

-# Applicability

-### Vehicle Coordination

-Each vehicle (HarvesterAgent, ScoutAgent) puts a list of possible routes to their destination to a public vote.
-All other vehicles act as voters.
-Using the approval voting method the path with least conflicts can be determined.
-Each voter has to return a subset of paths that do not interfere with its own route.
-The option with the most votes wins.

-Problems:

-- Two vehicles have to determine their route at the same time, (therefore are not sure if a proposed path by another vehicle might be conflictive with their own, which is not yet defined)
-  Can we define an order in which each vehicle determines its path?
+Two problems, however, remain.
+Many vehicles have to determine their route at the same time.
+It is therefore not clear if a proposed path by a vehicle might be conflictive with that of another one, which has not yet determined its route.
+We need to define an order in which the vehicles determine theirs paths.
+This solution also has an unnecessary high computational cost, as we need to calculate alternative routes that will never be used.